cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 a more efficient instantiation based on fixed-key AES is possible.
 For now, this is limited to the Prg used inside the Idpf {{idpf}} implementation in Poplar1
 {{idpf-poplar}}.
 It is NOT RECOMMENDED to use this Prg anywhere else.
+The length of the domain separation string `dst` passed to PrgFixedKeyAes128 MUST NOT exceed 255 bytes.
 See Security Considerations {{security}} for a more detailed discussion.

 ~~~